Guide to Annual Leave for Employers

 Annual leave rights and obligations

 Over time, annual leave has transformed from a rare entitlement to a standard right for Australian employees.
 It has become a firm fixture in the Australian work landscape and is unlikely to ever be abolished.
-Employers, therefore, need to keep up to date on how annual leave works, what their obligations are and what rights their employees have.
-Understanding how it all works is crucial to ensuring that all annual leave is accrued, managed and processed correctly in your workplace.
-For the latest government information on annual leave entitlements and employer obligations in Australia, refer to the Fair Work website.
+That’s why it’s important to keep up to date on how annual leave works, what your obligations are and what rights your employees have.

 Recent Benefits & Perks Articles